Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

+### A government client needs you to set up secure cryptographic key storage for some of their extremely confidential data.
+You decide that the AWS CloudHSM is the best service for this.
-### Which of the following is correct in regards to those security groups?
+However, there seem to be a few pre-requisites before this can happen, one of those being a security group that has certain ports open.
+Which of the following is correct in regards to those security groups?

 - [x] A security group that has port 22 (for SSH) or port 3389 (for RDP) open to your network.
 - [ ] A security group that has no ports open to your network.